Search Results - Dostoyevski, Fyodor

 Portrait by [[Vasily Perov]], {{c.|1872}} Fyodor Mikhailovich Dostoevsky , ; .}} Dostoevsky's name has been variously transcribed into English, his first name sometimes being rendered as ''Theodore'' or ''Fedor'' and his last name as ''Dostoyevsky''.

 Before the postrevolutionary orthographic reform which, among other things, replaced the Cyrillic letter Ѳ with Ф, his name was written .}} () was a Russian novelist, short story writer, essayist and journalist.
-Numerous literary critics regard him as one of the greatest novelists in all of world literature, as many of his works are considered highly influential masterpieces.
-Dostoevsky's literary works explore the human condition in the troubled political, social, and spiritual atmospheres of 19th-century Russia, and engage with a variety of philosophical and religious themes.
-His most acclaimed novels include ''Crime and Punishment'' (1866), ''The Idiot'' (1869), ''Demons'' (1872), ''The Adolescent'' (1875), and ''The Brothers Karamazov'' (1880).
-His 1864 novella ''Notes from Underground'' is considered to be one of the first works of existentialist literature.
+He is regarded as one of the greatest novelists in both Russian and world literature, and many of his works are considered highly influential masterpieces.
+Dostoevsky's literary works explore the human condition in the troubled political, social and spiritual atmospheres of 19th-century Russia, and engage with a variety of philosophical and religious themes.
+His most acclaimed novels include ''Crime and Punishment'' (1866), ''The Idiot'' (1869), ''Demons'' (1872), ''The Adolescent'' (1875) and ''The Brothers Karamazov'' (1880).
+His ''Notes from Underground'', a novella published in 1864, is considered one of the first works of existentialist literature.

 Provided by Wikipedia